ShamsAli-fathi/Linux-Kernel-Tracing/README.md

   <h3 align="center">Linux Tracing Projects</h3>

   <p align="center">
-    A repo for Linux enthusiasts!
+    A repo for Linux and Computer Network enthusiasts !
     <br />
     <a href="linkedin.com/in/ali-fathi-vafegh-84bb0a274/">My Linkedin</a>
   </p>